PocketByte/LocoLaser/resource-json/README.md

 For "OTHER" quantity also can be used simplified key pattern `"<key>_plural"`.

 ### Example
-Here is the example of LocoLaser config where as a platform used JSON.
+Here is the example of LocoLaser config where JSON used as a platform.
 ```json
 {
     "platform" : {